 There are encouraging signs, however, that businesses in Asia value the benefits of having women on their boards.
 The average tenure of women as board members in Asia is 5.6 years, above the global average of 5.5 years.
 Women holding board chairs in Asia average a tenure of 8.0 years, compared to 5.4 years globally.
 The average age of women serving as board members and chairs in Asia are 57.0 and 57.1 respectively, on par with the global average of 57.0 years for board members and below the global average of 59.4 years for board chairs.

 “We have witnessed the strength that comes from having the best of male and female representatives on the board and how diversity enhances debates and provides insightful and varied opinions on topics that matter to businesses.
-In Asia, several women hold senior leadership roles, but fewer serve on boards.
-This is why we continue to strive for improvements,” says Seah Gek Choo, Southeast Asia leader, Deloitte Center for Corporate Governance.
+In Singapore, several women hold senior leadership roles, but far fewer serve on boards.
+This is why we continue to strive for improvements,” says Seah Gek Choo, Southeast Asia and Singapore leader, Deloitte Center for Corporate Governance.

 Deloitte Global’s Women in the Boardroom report shares the latest statistics on global boardroom diversity, exploring the efforts of 66 countries to increase gender diversity in their boardrooms and features insights on the political, social, and legislative trends behind the numbers.

 In countries with the highest or fastest growing boardroom gender diversity, data reveals there is no one-size-fits-all solution